aion-synch/livius/README.md

 Implementation of various finite element methods such as the discontinuous Galerkin method, the multiscale FEM and the classic FEM.
 The implementation includes working with 2D meshes (high-order triangular and rectangular elements) and 3D meshes (tetrahedral and cubical elements).

-1D/2D grids can be generated within while for 3D problems [Gmsh](https://gmsh.info/) is used to generate tetrahedral meshes.
+1D/2D grids can be generated within while for 3D problems [Gmsh](https://gmsh.info/) is used to create tetrahedral meshes.
 For solving linear systems of equations the package uses [Eigen library](https://eigen.tuxfamily.org/index.php?title=Main_Page) as well as a built-in one.

 To run an eigenvalue convection-diffusion problem